Rapteon/lets-git-it/README.md

 5. Using a text editor, make changes to the files based on the following rules:
    - You are working on a space elevator construction team.
    - As a part of your daily assignment, you are given a list of tasks to be completed.
    - Each task is written in the form of a simple text file.
-An example has been given.
+An example has been given in the *rapteon* folder.
    - Each task file exists in a folder named after you, and the filename is the date on which the task list was assigned.
 The file is a markdown file.
    - Mark each task as done by placing a '- [x]' before the beginning of the line in your file.
 Incomplete tasks can be marked by '- [ ]' at the beginning.
 6. You will be required to make a new folder with your name, or pseudonym, and create a new task file in the folder.
 All tasks mentioned in the file must not be completed yet.